-&lt;sup>1 The range of 19 - 56 days was calculated assuming a 400 CY/hour maximum production rate for a clamshell dredge plant and the corresponding range of 1 - 3 placements using 900 CY scows every high tide with two high tides per day.
+2 The range of 19 - 56 days was calculated assuming a 400 CY/hour maximum production rate for a clamshell dredge plant and the corresponding range of 1 - 3 placements using 900 CY scows every high tide with two high tides per day.
 This resulted in between 1,800 - 5,400 CY/day of dredged material placement at the placement site, and consequently, 19 - 56 days to achieve the target 100,000 CY of dredged material.

-to move a portion of the placed sediment to the mudflats and the marsh plain, mimicking natural sediment supply to wetland ecosystems to improve habitat.
+placement technique - placing dredged sediment in shallow water in the nearshore adjacent to a tidal wetland and utilizing natural hydrodynamic and morphodynamic processes to move the sediment onto the mudflat and marsh - is referred to as strategic shallow-water placement.
+This strategic shallow-water placement pilot project is expected to move a portion of the placed sediment to the mudflats and the marsh plain, mimicking natural sediment supply to wetland ecosystems to improve habitat.
 Monitoring will be integrated to evaluate the success of the pilot project and its environmental effects.